Documentation Index

 How is my data protected?

 Each GPU instance runs in an isolated container.
 Your data is not accessible to other users.
-Storage volumes are private to your project and encrypted at rest by the storage backend (Wasabi, AWS S3, or Backblaze B2).
+Storage volumes are private to your workspace and encrypted at rest by the storage backend (Wasabi, AWS S3, or Backblaze B2).

 How do I control access to my instances?